James4Ever0/notes/fire prevention and smart switches.md

 homeassistant adaptor on ups & nanopi & 4g networks

-fire countermeasure shall be linked to smart power switches, and placed evenly to potential area
+fire countermeasure shall be linked to smart power switches (once triggered, cut off the power), and placed evenly to potential area